Who We Are

 Directors:

-Steven Aiello has been involved in Jewish-Arab MUN work in Israel since 2011, and has run over 20 conferences and 10 delegations abroad.
+Steven Aiello has been involved in Jewish-Arab MUN work in Israel since 2011, and has run over 30 conferences and 20 delegations abroad.
 Steven is Jewish, Israeli and Italian-American.
-He studied economics (BA, NYU), diplomacy and conflict resolution (MA, IDC), and Islamic Studies (MA, Tel Aviv University).
-Steven is an Executive Board member for the NGO Committee on Sustainable Development-NY, and Project Officer and Dialogue Expert at Asfar.
-He is a native English speaker, fluent in Hebrew, and can make a fool of himself proficiently in Arabic.
+He studied economics (BA, NYU), diplomacy and conflict resolution (MA, IDC), and Islamic Studies (MA, Tel Aviv University) and is currently a PhD student at the European Wasatia Graduate School for Peace and Conflict Resolution focused on how Islam and Judaism address peace, conflict and “the Other”.